markusvoelter/ProgrammingBasics/doc/chapter07_decAndCalc/index.md

 Let's say you're a little child.
 You want to add two numbers.
 But the only thing you can do, in terms of your math expertise, is to add one to a number or substract one.
-Now let's also imagine you are a little child who can write code :-) How would you implement adding two numbers when you can only know how to add or subtract one?
-Here is what we have initially:
+Now let's also imagine you are a little child who can write code :-) How would you implement adding two numbers when you only know how to add or subtract one?
+Here is what we have initially; the tests fail, or course, since we just return zero from our `add` function.

 ![](Recursion/addingByRecursion.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3Af86acbf6-5925-4972-9b81-61d10c38bde1%28chapter07_decAndCalc%29%2F3051004821913096173)

-The `inc` function is your low level mechanism to add one to a number.
-The add function should now be implemented by only using `inc`.
-For now, we implement it to just return zero, which is why all the tests fail.
-Here is how you would write this:
+The `plus1` function is your low level mechanism to add one to a number, `minus1` is the low-level subtraction.
+The `add` function should now be implemented by only using `plus1`.
+So let's look at an implementation that actually works:

 ![](Recursion/addingByRecursion2.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3Af86acbf6-5925-4972-9b81-61d10c38bde1%28chapter07_decAndCalc%29%2F3051004821913097989)